fyrox-book/fyrox-book.github.io/src/scripting/scripting.md

 # Scripting

 A game based on Fyrox is a plugin to the engine and the editor.
-Plugin defines global application logic and can provide a set of scripts, that can be used to assign custom logic to scene nodes.
+The plugin defines global application logic and can provide a set of scripts, that can be used to assign custom logic to scene nodes.
 Every script can be attached to only one plugin.
+All of these entities "live" in the engine, which is initialized from one of platform-specific executors.
+It is some sort of OS-dependent entry point of your game.
+Read the [respective chapter](executor.md) for more info.

 Fyrox uses scripts to create custom game logic, scripts can be written only in Rust which ensures that your game will be crash-free, fast and easy to refactor.